Pavao Žanić: Medjugorje

-According to Daniel Klimek, John Paul II received the nickname "Protector of Medjugorje" in Vatican circles as it was common knowledge in the Holy See that he loved Medjugorje.
-One of the ways he protected Medjugorje was stopping a negative judgment on the apparitions from Žanić.
-The Bishop of Mostar became a vocal opponent of the apparitions even making agitating and unwarranted remarks against the "visionaries, the Franciscans of Medjugorje, and eminent Churchmen who supported the alleged apparitions, like the Archbishop of Split Frane Franić and the French Mariologist Fr.
-René Laurentin."
-Franic wrote a letter to Cardinal Joseph Ratzinger, the future Pope Benedict XVI, on February 18, 1985, about his concerns regarding Žanić and his approach to the situation in Medjugorje.
-He requested that the Holy See take over the investigation of the alleged apparitions and appoint an international commission.

 In April 1986 Žanić went to Rome to submit his negative report of the apparitions to Cardinal Joseph Ratzinger, who was at the time Prefect of the Sacred Congregation for the Doctrine of the Faith.
 Daniel Klimek wrote that "Ratzinger summoned him to a personal meeting and reportedly chastised the bishop, telling him that he disapproved of his methods of investigation.
 According to Daniel Klimek, the Prefect of the CDF ordered Žanić to suspend his negative judgment, dissolve his commission, and place the entire matter of the investigation into the hands of the Holy See." Žanić and his commission were released from any further investigations into Medjugorje and he was ordered to be silent about Medjugorje.
 The Yugoslav Bishops’ Conference was ordered to appoint a new commission under its direction.

-The Yugoslav Episcopal Conference was not able to finish the investigation because of the outbreak of the wars in early 1990s in Yugoslavia.
-Daniel Kimek wrote that in April 1991 the Yugoslav Bishops did issue The Zadar Declaration, which was an early declaration on the subject which stated: "On the basis of the investigations so far, it cannot be affirmed that one is dealing with supernatural apparitions and revelations."
+The Yugoslav Episcopal Conference was not able to finish the investigation because of the outbreak of the wars in the early 1990s in Yugoslavia.
+Daniel Kimek wrote that in April 1991 the Yugoslav Bishops did issue The Zadar Declaration, which was an early declaration on the subject which stated: "Based on the investigations so far, it cannot be affirmed that one is dealing with supernatural apparitions and revelations."